mindkin/hourfleet/docs/zapier.md

 ## Step 2: Select the Hourfleet App

-You will need to search for the "hourfleet" app to find it.
+** NOTE: You will need to search for the "hourfleet" app to find it.**
-(Hourfleet is a private application and you will not find it listed in the Zapier directory without a search for it.
+(Hourfleet is a private and privileged application and you will not find it listed in the Zapier directory without a search for it, and not without getting permission to use it.)

 ![Select the Hourfleet App](images/Zapier_2.PNG)